 Continuous improvement.
 Just-in-time production encourages every employee to analyze current processes and offer suggestions for improvement.

 Widely known as Kaizen, this never-ending cycle will allow any team to constantly improve its performance and “change for the better”.

-This also has a positive impact on your team’s overall productivity, because it lets team members focus only on current tasks.
+This also positively impacts your team’s overall productivity because it lets team members focus only on current tasks.

 The answer is yes.
 Furthermore, Just-in-time has also been successfully applied in other industries different than manufacturing.

 Dell is one of the most famous examples of the JIT’s triumph.
 The company revolutionized the way computers are built.

 Dell started to offer customized computers to customers in the 1990s, as the company never stocked raw materials needed to build a computer until an order is placed.Image Source: www.achievement.org